 What is the significance of the grade of colon cancer?

-Grade is one of the many factors used to help predict how aggressive a given cancer is (how likely it is to grow and spread).
-Poorly differentiated (high-grade) colon cancers tend to be more aggressive than well and moderately differentiated colon cancers.
-However, other factors are also important, such as how far the cancer has spread (which cannot be determined on the biopsy).
+Grade is one of the many factors used to help predict how likely a cancer is to grow and spread.
+Poorly differentiated (high-grade) colon cancers tend to grow and spread more quickly than well and moderately differentiated colon cancers.
+However, other factors are also important in determining a person's prognosis (outlook), such as how far the cancer has spread (which cannot be determined on the biopsy).

-What does it mean if there is vascular, lymphatic, or lymphovascular invasion?
+What does it mean if there is vascular, lymphatic, or lymphovascular (angiolymphatic) invasion?

-These terms mean that cancer is present in the vessels (arteries, veins, and/or lymphatics) of the colon and that there is an increased chance that cancer could have spread out of the colon.
+These terms mean that cancer is present in the blood vessels and/or lymph vessels of the colon, so there is an increased chance that cancer could have spread outside of the colon.
 However, this doesn’t mean that your cancer has spread or is not curable.
 The presence of this type of invasion may be a factor in what type of treatments are recommended after the cancer is removed.

 What is a polyp?